 -

 Look for Evidence: A true statement should be supported by evidence.
 Look for data, statistics, research findings, or expert opinions that back up the claim.
 Be wary of statements that are based on anecdotal evidence, personal opinions, or unsubstantiated claims.
 Pay attention to the quality of the evidence.
 Is it from a reputable source?
 Is it based on sound methodology?
 Are there any potential biases that could have influenced the results?
-For example, if a study is funded by a company with a vested interest in the outcome, the results may be less reliable.
+Take this: if a study is funded by a company with a vested interest in the outcome, the results may be less reliable.
 Always seek out evidence from multiple independent sources to verify the accuracy of a statement.

 -